 As a cook, part of my job was to operate a factory restaurant.
 I would be alone in a remote location, preparing lunch and serving 30 to 60 people.
 I will never forget what direct customer contact is.
 If you feel yourself bored in your dev job, find a way to see your final users and discuss with them.

-Customer contact is a fuel that keeps you motivated, and make you give the best of yourself every day.
-What reward is better than a smile on someone's face after you spent the whole morning preparing him lunch?
+Customer contact is a fuel that keeps you motivated, and makes you give the best of yourself every day.
+What reward is better than a smile on someone's face after you spent the whole morning preparing their lunch?

 Not everyone uses a computer 8 hours a day

-This is more a side note compared to the rest of the article, but still worth mentioning.
-I really think spending as much time as we do on the computer tend to bias us.
-While working in the kitchen, I met people for who computer was a strange and frightening beast.
+This is more of a side note compared to the rest of the article, but still worth mentioning.
+I really think spending as much time as we do on the computer tends to bias us.
+While working in the kitchen, I met people for whom the computer was a strange and frightening beast.

-They would not know how to copy-paste, would fill up an excel sheet while doing all the costs calculations by hand, and so on.
+They would not know how to copy-paste, would fill up an Excel sheet while doing all the cost calculations by hand, and so on.

-I think this effect tends to disappear (in fact my boss was pretty good at creating macros), but it still true though.
+I think this effect tends to disappear (in fact, my boss was pretty good at creating macros), but it's still true though.

 This can be a good point for you, as long as you take this into account when talking to your customers.
 And this also means that user experience is really the main key to enter those niches.

-As I said, being a cook also helped me get my last Job.
-More people that you think are really into food, and this is one of the reasons I like to keep this experience in my resume.
+As I said, being a cook also helped me get my last job.
+More people than you think are really into food, and this is one of the reasons I like to keep this experience on my resume.

 At the end of my interview process, I met my big boss for the first time.
-The interview went pretty well, and the cook experience went on the table after some time.
+The interview went pretty well, and the cook experience came up after some time.

-When meeting big clients, he would rent a house instead of simply choosing an hotel.
+When meeting big clients, he would rent a house instead of simply choosing a hotel.
 Everybody would work there for several days, but also live... and cook together.

-Cooking is a social experience that definitely tie relationships; and it also shows what kind of person people are...
+Cooking is a social experience that definitely ties relationships; and it also shows what kind of person people are...

-Who tends to manage, follow orders or simply fit at its place naturally?
-Cooking is both pleasant an reveals a lot about people.
+Who tends to manage, follow orders or simply fit in their place naturally?
+Cooking is both pleasant and reveals a lot about people.